Under-19 Men's Cricket World Cup: 2014 (Winner: South Africa)

 The 2014 Under-19 Cricket World-Cup was held in Dubai (U.A.E.) in 2014.
 It was the first time that U.A.E. had hosted an ICC event.
 Afghanistan was the only non-full member to qualify for the Quarter Finals.
 This was the first time that Afghanistan reached the last eight of this tournament, courtesy of their stellar performance against Australia in the group stage.
 In fact, this was the second time that a non-test playing nation qualified for the Super League/Quarter Finals, Nepal being the first one in the 2000 edition.

 India wobbled in the Quarter Finals against England and finally lost in the final over.
 This was the first semi-final berth for England in the last four editions.
 Pakistan beat England in the semis to reach its fifth Under-19 Final, becoming the first team to do so.
 South Africa beat Australia in the second semi-final.
 In a one-sided final, South Africa beat Pakistan and claimed its maiden U-19 World Cup title.
 Corbin Bosch, son of former South African cricketer late Tertius Bosch, was the Man of the Match in the finals and Aiden Markram was the Man of the Series.
 South Africa did not lose even a single match in the entire tournament.

 2016 (Winner: West Indies)

 The 2016 Under-19 Cricket World Cup was held in Bangladesh.
 It was the eleventh edition of the Under-19 World Cup, and the second to be held in Bangladesh.
 On 5 January 2016, Australia announced that the Australian squad had pulled out of the tournament, citing security reasons.
-Defending champions South Africa were knocked out of the tournament in the group stage, with back-to-back defeats to Bangladesh and Namibia.
+Defending champions South Africa were knocked out of the earthtournament in the group stage, with back-to-back defeats to Bangladesh and Namibia.
 This was the first time that two non-test playing nations – Nepal and Namibia – qualified for the Super League/Quarterfinals.
 The West Indies defeated India by five wickets in the final, claiming their first title.
-Bangladesh's captain Mehedi Hasan was named player of the tournament, while England's Jack Burnham and Namibia's Fritz Coetzee led the tournament in runs and wickets, respectively.
+Bangladesh's captain Mehedi Hasan was named player of the tournament, while England's Jack Burnham and Namibia's Fritz Coetzee led the tournament in runs and wickets respectively.